jonnonz1/nz-statute-book/acts/public/1996/hazardous-substances-and-new-organisms-act-1996.md

 (3) The Medical Officer of Health shall ensure that information about any injury notified in accordance with subsection (2) or subsection (2A) (not being information which identifies any individual person) is supplied to the Minister of Health.

 ### 144 Reporting of incidents
-(1) Every person in charge of a substance involved in an incident resulting in serious harm to any person or serious environmental damage shall, unless an enforcement officer attended the incident or subsection (2) applies, report that incident to an enforcement officer.
+(1) Every person in charge of a substance involved in an incident resulting in death, or a notifiable injury or illness as defined by section 23 of the Health and Safety at Work Act 2015, or serious environment damage must, unless an enforcement officer attended the incident or subsection (2) applies, report that incident to an enforcement officer.
 (2) No person shall be obliged to report an incident to an enforcement officer under this Act where the incident is required to be reported under any other Act.

 ### 145 Ombudsmen Act 1975 amended